-Remove the four screws 1.
-Remove the handlebar clamps.
+Remove the screws 1.
+Take off the handlebar clamps.
 Remove the handlebar and lay it to one side.

-- Protect the motorcycle and its attachments from damage by covering them.
-Do not bend the cables and lines. - Remove the two screws 2.
+Protect the motorcycle and its attachments from damage by covering them.
+Do not bend the cables and lines.

+- Remove the screws 2.
 Remove the handlebar support. - Place the handlebar support in the required position.
-Mount and tighten the two screws 2.
+Fit and tighten the screws 2.

-Screw, handlebar support M10 40 Nm Loctite [®] 243TM (29.5 lbf ft)
+Screw, handlebar support M10 Loctite [®] 243TM (29.5 lbf ft)

-- Position the handlebar.
+Position the handlebar.